-UK-US Tech Prosperity Deal – What is it and what it means for tech
+UK-US Tech Prosperity Deal – What it is and what it means for tech

 On 18 September 2025, the UK and United States published a Memorandum of Understanding called the Technology Prosperity Deal, committing the two governments to deepen cooperation in a range of science and technology areas.